 Average Weather in Calgary Canada

-In Calgary, the temperature typically varies from 12°F to 75°F over the course of the year, and is rarely below -13°F or above 86°F.
+In Calgary, the summers are comfortable; the winters are long, freezing, and dry; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 12°F to 75°F and is rarely below -13°F or above 86°F.

 The warm season lasts for 3.3 months, from June 5 to September 15, with an average daily high temperature above 66°F. The hottest day of the year is August 5, with an average high of 75°F and low of 52°F.

 The cold season lasts for 3.8 months, from November 16 to March 9, with an average daily high temperature below 38°F. The coldest day of the year is January 1, with an average low of 12°F and high of 29°F.

 Average High and Low Temperature